Scotland County, North Carolina: Education

 Scotland County Schools operates public schools in the area.
-As of 2022, the system operates 10 schools and serves 5,592 students.
-The district was classified by the North Carolina Department of Public Instruction as low-performing in 2021 but its rank improved passed low-performing status in 2022.
-The county hosts a satellite campus of the Richmond Community College and St. Andrews University, a private liberal arts school.
+As of 2023, the system operates 10 schools and serves 5,592 students.
+The district was classified by the North Carolina Department of Public Instruction as low-performing in 2021, but its rank improved past low-performing status in 2022.
+The county hosts a satellite campus of the Richmond Community College and the now defunct St. Andrews University, a private liberal arts school.
 According to the 2021 American Community Survey, an estimated 15.3 percent of county residents have attained a bachelor's degree or higher level of education.

 Healthcare

 Scotland County is served by a single hospital, Scotland Health Care System, based in Laurinburg.
 According to the 2022 County Health Rankings produced by the University of Wisconsin Population Health Institute, Scotland County ranked 98th in health outcomes of North Carolina's 100 counties.
 Per the ranking, 28 percent of adults say they are in poor or fair health, the average life expectancy is 73 years, and 14 percent of people under the age of 65 lack health insurance.